Plant Quick Guide

 Description

-Versatile Use: Great for fresh eating, baking, making applesauce, and cider-making.
+Versatile Use: Exceptional for fresh eating, baking, and cider; holds texture and flavor beautifully when cooked.

 Growth Rate: Moderate